-Company-wide verified emissions inventory has been allocated to customer based on quantity of goods supplied in 2021 relative to total goods produced in 2021.
+Company-wide verified emissions inventory has been allocated to customer based on quantity of goods supplied in 2022 relative to total goods produced in 2022.
 Because First Solar only manufactures one product (PV modules), further product-specific allocation is not required.
 Scope 3 emissions accounting have high uncertainty due to use of screening level estimation methods where supplier data is not available.
+Because First Solar did not supply any goods to the customer in 2022, emissions are reported as zero.